 As a kid, I was fascinated by the investment activities of my mother and aunts.
 They always seemed to have a little nest-egg stashed away even though they did not have high-paying jobs.
 I remember walking with my mother to the bank nearby and watching while she operated her locker and renewed her fixed deposits.
 It seemed so sophisticated, even though it was just my Mom.
 My aunt was even more financially savvy.
 No boring old fixed deposits for her.
 She invested in dividend-rich, blue-chip stocks that appreciated a lot during the course of her married life.
 At a very early age I understood the importance of being financially independent.

-It wasn’t very suprising then that when I married, I craved financial independence.
+It wasn’t very surprising then that when I married, I craved financial independence.
 I always considered my 25-year-old house as my first born because it has more breakdowns than both my children put together.

 I was determined to make my own money but the thought of kids, a full-time job and an independent house that needed a lot of maintenance was very overwhelming.